Imeko Afon: People

 The 1991 population census gave a population of about 118,339.

-The people are mostly Yorubas of Ketu origin, but there are significant numbers of Ohori and Egun speaking people.
+The people are mostly Yorubas belonging to the Ketu subgroup, but there are significant numbers of Ohori and Egun speaking people.

-As a border community, other West African people live in the LGA, including a substantial number of Fulani nomads.
+As a border community, other West African people live in the LGA, including a substantial number of Fulani nomads who came into the area in search of pastures.
+There are natives of Egbado Yoruba tribe too.

-In March 2011, just before the April National elections, it was reported that a mass transfer of teachers disloyal to the Peoples Party of Nigeria (PPN) had begun in the LGA.